office-for-students/wagtail-CMS/README.md

 $ docker container exec -it wagtail-cms_web_1 python manage.py populate_courses
 ...
 ```

+> The first command goes to the CosmosDB *(as defined by `AZURECOSMOSDBURI` in `docker-compose.yml`)* and copies the courses specified in `TEST_COURSES` in `docker-comnpose.yml` to to `courses/fixtures/courses.json`.
+The second command gets the contents of `courses/fixtures/courses.json` and puts them in the local MongoDB instance.

 Don't forget to commit the changes to the course data to the repo